 Satellite Salon Series and Arts Unwrapped are made possible by funding from Arts Fusion, Arts Works for Kids!, and a grant from the Arts In Education Program with the Utah Division of Arts & Museums.

-Celebrate the joyous sounds of Latin musical styles by attending Musica de Los Muertos: A Latino Celebration of Day of the Dead.
+Experience the visual delights of mime with the joyous sounds of the marimba.
+Don’t miss The Sounds of Silence.
 For more information on the SUU College of Performing and Visual Arts events, please call the Arts Hotline at (435) 865-8800, or visit www.suu.edu/pva/arts.